 You’ve got to keep the milk evenly dispersed.

 This is my favorite way to thicken my yogurt.
 I use 100% grass-fed gelatin from animals raised sustainably on pasture.
 I’m sneaking a healthy food in for my kids to eat without them knowing.
 It works great and has a consistent texture.

-If you’re vegan, you can swap it out for agar agar in equal amounts.
+If you’re vegan, you can swap it out for agar agar, but agar agar is a stronger thickener, so I use 1 teaspoon for every Tablespoon of gelatin.
 Make sure you’re using powdered agar agar instead of the flakes.

 Interested in more information about thickeners?
 Check out Cultures for Health’s thickeners resource.

 Homemade almond milk will separate.
 I use sunflower lecithin to keep the milk from separating if I’m making almond milk.
 You do not need to add lecithin if you are making your almond milk into yogurt.

 Add 1 teaspoon of sunflower lecithin per 4 cups of almond milk.
 I add the sunflower lecithin once I strain the milk.
 A quick blend in the mixer does the trick.

 I struggled with breastfeeding my 4th child.
 Sunflower lecithin capsules saved my breastfeeding experience.
 It magically unclogs your milk ducts, which saved me from lots of struggle and pain.
 I hope it does for you, too.